 "You must be drunk, man!
 You crazy old crackpot!
 Just you try once more to stop me and I'll knock your block off, do you understand?
 I give you fair warning, I'll break every bone in your body!"
 Thereupon it turned its back on Herr Piepsam, indignantly readjusted its little cap, and remounted the bicycle.
-Oh yes, it was certainly not lost for words.
+Oh yes, it certainly knew the answers.
 And it mounted just as skillfully and successfully as before.
 Just one thrust of the foot and it sat secure in the saddle and at once had the machine under control.
 Piepsam saw its back receding faster and faster into the distance.

-There he stood, gasping, staring at Life as it left him behind....
+There he stood, gasping, staring at Life as it left him behind. . . .
 Life did not fall off, no accident occurred, no tire burst, and there was no stone in its path; it sped resiliently away.
 And now Piepsam began to shriek and to curse-one might almost say to bellow: it was certainly no longer a human voice.

 "Get off!" he yelled.
 "Stop riding here!
 You are to ride out there on the main road and not on the road to the churchyard, do you hear me?! . . .
 Dismount!
 Dismount at once!
 Oh!
 Oh!
 I'll report you, I'll have you prosecuted!
-Oh, by God in heaven, why don't you fall, why don't you fall off, you riffraff!
+Oh, by God in heaven, why don't you fall, why don't you fall off, you shallow lout!
 I'd kick you!
-I'd trample your face in with my boot, you damned young puppy . . ."
+I'd trample your face in with my boot, you damned young ruffian . . ."

 Never had such a scene been witnessed!
-A man on the road to the churchyard screaming curses, a man swollen-faced and bellowing, a man dancing and capering in a frenzy of invective, flinging his arms and legs about, completely beside himself.
+A man on the road to the churchyard screaming curses, a man swollenfaced and bellowing, a man dancing and capering in a frenzy of invective, flinging his arms and legs about, completely beside himself.
 The bicycle was away out of sight already, and Piepsam was still raging on the same spot.

+spot.
 "Stop him!
 Stop him!
 He's riding on the road to the churchyard!
-Pull him off his bicycle, the damned young monkey!
-Ah ... ah ... if I had you here, how I'd flay the hide off you, you brainless brute, you shallow hooligan, you clown, you ignorant puppy! ...
+Pull him off his bicycle, the damned young spark!
+Ah . . . ah . . . if I had you here, how I'd flay the hide off you, you brainless monkey, you stupid jackass, you clown, you ignorant puppy! . .
 Dismount!
 Dismount this instant!
-Will no one pull him down into the dust, the blackguard? ...
+Will no one pull him down into the dust, the little brutel? . . .
 Ride your bicycle, will you?
 On the road to the churchyard, would you?!
 You scoundrel!
-You insolent lout!
+You insolent hooligan!
 You damned popinjay!
-Bright blue eyes you have, haven't you!
+Bright blue eyes you have, haven't you?
 And what else?
-May the devil tear them out of your head, you ignorant, ignorant, ignorant fool!"
+May the devil tear them out of your head, you ignorant, ignorant, ignorant puppy! . . ."
+Piepsam now began to use expressions which cannot be repeated: he foamed at the mouth and hoarsely poured